Ens Etang de l'Archevêque in VilledomerEns Etang de l'Archevêque in Villedomer

 9. The Assay pond Assay

-A choice stopover on the voie verte Richelieu Chinon, the Etang d’Assay is a fish farming complex developed in the early 17th century.
-For a number of years now, it has been home to a spectacular bird observatory called “le nid”.
-It’s up to you to watch swans, mallards and other coots!
+A choice stop-off point on the Richelieu Chinon greenway, the Etang d’Assay is a fish farming complex built in the early 17th century.
+For a number of years now, it has boasted a spectacular ornithological observatory known as “le nid”.
+Here you can watch swans, mallards and coots!
 There is also a footpath around the pond.

-A nature outing that could be an extension of your discovery of Richelieu (Petite Cité de Caractère) and the Château du Rivau.
+A nature outing that could be a great addition to your discovery of Richelieu (Petite Cité de Caractère) and the Château du Rivau.

 10. Taligny marsh La Roche-Clermault